Can A Fairing Make Riding Less Of A Drag?

 The Cafe Mount Kit uses hardware specific to the bikes that use the Cafe Fairing.
 It has a bottom bracket mount for the lower part of the fairing and an angle adjustable upper mount that attaches to the derailleur post.

-The ERX Mount Kit is for fairings that turn with the handlebars on long wheelbase bikes like the Easy Racers.
+The WERX Mount Kit is for fairings that turn with the handlebars on long wheelbase bikes like the Easy Racers.
 The standard width has handlebar mounts sized for the bar spacing on the Easy Racers, Sun, and Lightfoot handlebars.
-The wide version of the mount is for the wide version ERX Fairing.

-The RNS Mount Kit is a mount that turns with the handlebars on long wheelbase bikes.
-The T-Bar option is for bikes with a single large handlebar mast like the Rans Stratus and Easy Racers Tomahawk.
-The Chopper Bars option is for the Rans long wheelbase bikes with wide chopper style bars.
-They are similar to the ERX mounts but sized for the spacing on the wider Rans chopper bars.
+The RNS Mount Kiti s a mount that turns with the handlebars on long wheelbase bikes.
+The T-Bar option is for bikes with a single large handlebar mast like the RANS Stratus and Easy Racers Tomahawk.
+The Chopper Bars option is for the RANS long wheelbase bikes with wide chopper style bars.
+They are similar to the WERX mounts but sized for the spacing on the wider RANS chopper bars.

 Which Fairing Do I Need?